omundy/dig245-critical-web-design/09-2/README.md

 4. Next, we need to be able to access information about the event that occurred.
 After the mouse moves, we need to know the new location of the mouse.
 JavaScript stores all of that data as an Object, which is one of JavaScript's complex data types.
 If you want to read more about Objects, you can do so [here](https://www.w3schools.com/js/js_objects.asp), but it is not necessary for this assignment.
-You can access the information that gets stored though the `event` variable, which is an Object.
+You can access the information that gets stored though the Object `event`.

-   So, we know that the mouse's updated position gets stored in the `event` Object.
+   So, we know that the mouse's updated position gets stored in `event`.
 Before accessing it though, it's important to understand how location is represented on the screen.
 A grid turns out to be a very intuitive way of doing this because your screen is a rectangle made up of pixels, or cells.
 JavaScript will, in fact, represent the mouse's location by giving you the X and Y coordinates on the grid, where the location (0, 0) is the top left corner